awslabs/aws-encryption-sdk-specification/framework/required-encryption-context-cmm.md

 - [Keyring](keyring-interface.md)

-If the caller provides a keyring, then the Expected Encryption Context CMM MUST set its underlying CMM to a [default CMM](default-cmm.md) initialized with the keyring.
+If the caller provides a keyring, then the Required Encryption Context CMM MUST set its underlying CMM to a [default CMM](default-cmm.md) initialized with the keyring.

 ### Underlying Cryptographic Materials Manager